-Search engine optimization (SEO) is a process used to improve the volume or quality of traffic to a web site from search engines via “natural” or “un-paid” (“organic” or “algorithmic”) search results.
+Search engine optimization (SEO) is a process used to improve the volume or quality of traffic to a website from search engines via “natural” or “un-paid” (“organic” or “algorithmic”) search results.
 Typically, the philosophy used here is, the earlier (or higher) a site appears in the search results list, the more visitors it will receive from the search engine.
-SEO may target various types of searches, including image search, local search, video search and industry-specific vertical search engines.
-This gives the website web presence.
+SEO may target various types of searches, including image search, local search, video search, and industry-specific vertical search engines.
+This gives the website a web presence.

 The leading search engines, such as Google and Yahoo!, use crawlers to find pages for their algorithmic search results.
-Pages that are linked from other search engine indexed pages do not need to be submitted because they are found automatically.
-Some search engines, notably Yahoo!, operate a paid submission service that guarantee crawling for either a set fee or cost per click.
+Pages that are linked from other search engine-indexed pages do not need to be submitted because they are found automatically.
+Some search engines, notably Yahoo!, operate a paid submission service that guarantees to crawl for either a set fee or cost per click.

-In order to avoid any undesirable content in the search indexes, the webmasters can instruct spiders not to crawl certain files or directories through the standard robots.txt file in the root directory of the domain.
-Additionally, a page can be explicitly excluded from a search engine’s database by using a meta-tag specific to robots.
+In order to avoid any undesirable content in the search indexes, webmasters can instruct spiders not to crawl certain files or directories through the standard robots.txt file in the root directory of the domain.
+Additionally, a page can be explicitly excluded from a search engine’s database by using a meta tag specific to robots.
 When a search engine visits a site, the robots.txt located in the root directory is the first file to be crawled.
-The robots.txt file is then parsed, and will instruct the robot as to which pages are not to be crawled.
+The robots.txt file is then parsed and will instruct the robot as to which pages are not to be crawled.

-As a search engine crawler may keep a cached copy of this file, it may on occasion crawl pages a webmaster does not wish crawled.
-Pages typically prevented from being crawled include login specific pages such as shopping carts and user-specific content such as search results from internal searches.
-In March 2007, Google warned webmasters that they should prevent indexing of internal search results because those pages are considered search spam.
+As a search engine crawler may keep a cached copy of this file, it may on occasion crawl pages a webmaster does not wish to crawl.
+Pages typically prevented from being crawled include login-specific pages such as shopping carts and user-specific content such as search results from internal searches.
+In March 2007, Google warned webmasters that they should prevent indexing internal search results because those pages are considered search spam.

-Need a strategy to really get you backlinks?
-We have the exact program you are looking for, learn to build thousands of one way links to your site starting today.
+Need a strategy to really get your backlinks?
+We have the exact program you are looking for, learn to build thousands of one-way links to your site starting today.